A worked example illustrating a typical engagement scope and outcome. Not a real client case.

 Look at that table carefully.
 The numbers that were wrong cut in both directions.
 MRR, churn, and burn rate were all worse than reported — which is exactly what kills you in due diligence.
 When a VC discovers your churn is nearly double what you claimed, they don't just adjust the number.
 They lose trust in every other number you've given them.

 But NDR of 112%?
 A CAC payback period under 10 months?
 An LTV:CAC ratio above 4x?
-Those are Series A gold.
-CloudSync had genuinely strong unit economics — they just couldn't prove it because they'd never built the infrastructure to track it.
+Those are Series A gold. the company had genuinely strong unit economics — they just couldn't prove it because they'd never built the infrastructure to track it.
 The story was there.
 It was buried under spreadsheet chaos.

 This is the pattern I see repeatedly in SaaS companies between $1M and $5M ARR: the metrics that would make investors excited exist in the data, but no one has done the work to extract them properly.
 Founders guess at churn instead of calculating it rigorously.
 Expansion revenue gets lumped into new revenue.
 Infrastructure costs get coded to R&D instead of COGS, flattering gross margin until a diligence team reclassifies them.